Duncan Wilson (diplomat): Career

 He retired from the diplomatic service in 1971 and was appointed Master of Corpus Christi College, Cambridge.
 While at Corpus he was also Chairman of the Appeal Committee of Cambridge University and was instrumental in the procurement of a new building to house the Faculty of Music.
 He retired from the Mastership in 1980 and was succeeded by Michael McCrum.

-He died on 20 September 1983, aged 72.
+Personal life and death

+Wilson married Elizabeth Fleming in 1937 and had three children.
+His daughter Elizabeth married Romanian pianist Radu Lupu.
+Wilson was a good friend of the composer Benjamin Britten and the cellist Mstislav Rostropovich.

+Wilson died on 20 September 1983, aged 72, from complications following two heart attacks.
+At the time of his death, he had been working on a biography of Gilbert Murray, which his wife finished and published in 1988.